 Distinguishing which generation, or generations, make up the majority of a company is no easy task.
-Millennials may account for around half of the world’s employees, but that is by no means a hard and fast rule.
+Millennials may account for around half of the world’s employees, but it differs greatly across industry and country.

-It should go without saying that not everyone behaves exactly as their demographic suggests; some Grandparents are more than capable of Skyping, for example!
+It should go without saying that not everyone behaves exactly as their demographic suggests.
+Pretty much everyone in the workplace is capable of Zooming after getting to grips in lockdown!
 But for the most part, establishing what your company is made up of is essential.